 On-road trainers must have completed training in the on-road portion of the curriculum in which they are instructing.

-Trainers must have a state/provincial teaching license or permit, if required.
+Trainers must have a state/provincial teaching license or permit, if required.”

 Any theory/classroom/range trainers who are not CDL holders must have audited or instructed that portion of the driver-training course that he/she intends to instruct.